developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-5/api/barcode/ScanDataCollection/index.md

 Returns the friendly name of scanner for which the data is returned (ex:'Camera')

 **Type** - System.String
+###LabelIdentifier
+Get the decoded type of the barcode.
+Note: This is specially applicable for UDI decoding.
+Use getLabelType() defined in each data item to get the individual barcode label types.

+**Type** - System.String
 ###Result
 This method used to obtain the scanned result in the form of a ScannerResults object.

 **Type** - Symbol.XamarinEMDK.Barcode.ScannerResults
+###TokenizedData
+List of tokenized data received after processing the raw scanner data

+**Type** - Symbol.XamarinEMDK.Barcode.TokenizedData